 Beyond the Mat (31:10) – As a teacher, how does Susanna incorporate the ideas of Hinduism and its gods, goddesses and mythology?

 “You have to create a temple within yourself.
 So that wherever you go, no matter what is raging in the world around us, we can go inside and find that deep center.” – Susanna Harwood Rubin

 Find Susanna online and on Facebook.
-For more on the transformative power of yoga, check out this episode of Shakti Hour with Jo Tastula.
+For more on the transformative power of yoga, check out Ep.
+5 of the Shakti Hour with Jo Tastula.